Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Introduction

 Driven by the above promising characteristics, PASS has attracted increasing research attention, although it remains in the early stages of development.
 In \cite{10945421}, both single-waveguide and multi-waveguide scenarios were investigated, and low-complexity pinching beamforming schemes were proposed for single-user and two-user multi-input single-output (MISO) systems.
-In \cite{xu2025join}, the authors addressed a joint transmit and pinching beamforming optimization problem for a multi-user PASS downlink framework, introducing both an optimization-based majorization-minimization and penalty dual decomposition (MM-PDD) method and a learning-based knowledge-guided dual learning (KDL) approach.
-Furthermore, \cite{11018390} developed two efficient deep learning-driven channel estimation methods for PASS, demonstrating their superior estimated performance and low pilot overhead.
-The achievable array gain of PASS was analyzed in \cite{10981775, 11036558 }, where \cite{10981775} proposed an antenna position enhancement algorithm to approximate its performance upper bound, and \cite{11036558 } demonstrated that the presence of LoS blockage can enhance the performance gain of pinching antennas compared to conventional antennas.
-Moreover, \cite{10976621} presented a comprehensive analytical framework for evaluating the performance of PASS, including closed-form expressions for the average achievable rate and outage probability.
+In \cite{xu2025join}, the authors addressed a joint transmit and pinching beamforming optimization problem for a multi-user PASS downlink framework, introducing both an optimization-based majorization-minimization and penalty dual decomposition method and a learning-based knowledge-guided dual learning approach.
+Furthermore, the authors in \cite{11018390} developed two efficient deep learning-driven channel estimation methods for PASS, demonstrating their superior estimated performance and low pilot overhead.
+The achievable array gain of PASS was analyzed in \cite{10981775, 11036558 }, where \cite{10981775} proposed an antenna position enhancement algorithm to approximate its performance upper bound, and \cite{11036558 } demonstrated that LoS blockage can enhance the performance advantage of pinching antennas over conventional antennas.
+Additionally, energy-efficient resource allocations for PASS were studied in \cite{11123791} and \cite{11131179}.
+Moreover, a comprehensive analytical framework is introduced for evaluating PASS performance in \cite{10976621}, with closed-form expressions derived for the average achievable rate and outage probability.